ebaker355/DPTextField/README.md

 of the README. __Until then, use at your own risk.__ If you use this control in an app that gets approved, please let me know!

+## License

+Usage is provided under the [MIT License](http://http://opensource.org/licenses/mit-license.php).
+See LICENSE for the full details.

 ## Credit

 A mention would be nice, but is by no means required.
 At the very least, shoot